darioblanco/fastapi-example/README.md

 ```

 If the environment is not a CI (the `CI` environment variable is not set), the Makefile will
-automatically create the test database (`make postgres-test-run`), run the tests with coverage,
+automatically create the test database, run the tests with coverage,
 and destroy the test database at the end.

 Alternatively, `pytest` can be invoked directly for quick verification of your code.
 Make sure